Re-Examining Self-Discipline in Our Learning Systems, Pt. 4

 Self-secure and healthy people are often not the most self-disciplined; they can be playful, flexible, and unafraid of new experiences and self-discovery.
 They may feel satisfied with processes rather than focusing on the end product.
 An extremely self-disciplined student, on the other hand, may see completing LMS homework or reading as purely a means to the end of a high test score or grade.

-Coggno.com provides high-quality online education.
+Coggno.com provides high-quality online personal development courses.